hsalvesen/Oceans2700/README.md

 ## Subtasks
 1. Morse Code Translation: A predefined text message ("HEIST") must be manually converted, letter-by-letterm into its corresponding Morse signal.
 2. Tapping in the correct message: the Morse code must be entered in by tapping the accelerometer.
 The number of taps must correspond to each respective letter.
 3. Confirming the Message: The board will compare the signal received by the accelerometer with the original, predefined word in Morse code.
-If they match, it means the message has been transmitted successfully, and the GUI will report this
+If they match, it means the message has been transmitted successfully.

+Completion of the Exercise: After the correct sequence of Morse code has been entered, second rectangle on the GUI will light up green, signaling the completion of the second exercise.

 ___
 ## Modularisation